dotnet/docs/docs/framework/winforms/how-to-respond-to-font-scheme-changes-in-a-windows-forms-application.md

  [!code-csharp[WinFormsAutoScaling#1](~/samples/snippets/csharp/VS_Snippets_Winforms/WinFormsAutoScaling/CS/Form1.cs#1)]
  [!code-vb[WinFormsAutoScaling#1](~/samples/snippets/visualbasic/VS_Snippets_Winforms/WinFormsAutoScaling/VB/Form1.vb#1)]

- The constructer in this code example contains a call to `InitializeComponent`, which is defined when you create a new Windows Forms project in Visual Studio.
+ The constructor in this code example contains a call to `InitializeComponent`, which is defined when you create a new Windows Forms project in Visual Studio.
 Remove this line of code if you are building your application on the command line.

 ## See also